aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 `-- output
     `-- failure
 ```
-We should assign the path variables accordingly so that we can access the input data for analysis and modeling. (insert link to the lines)
+We should assign the path variables accordingly so that we can access the input data for analysis and modeling.
+(See [here](https://github.com/aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/blob/d3f784069fa7fa6032c004dd73d0566cc01af08e/fable_sagemaker.r#L31-L41))

 ```R
 ## Assigning paths